paycheckpacheck/OpenBeam/Hardware/MSDR/MSDR/EasyEDA/README.md

 Also seen in this downconversion circuit is a periphail RSSI (Recieved Signal Strength Indicator) which outputs an analog recvied signal strength.

+## TX Chain
+In principal, the TX chain is the equivilant of the RX chain, but backwards.
+Both the RX and TX chains are interfaced to the same antenna (in practice) through the tr module, although this board has seperate coax sma connections for rx and tx.